AadhavanSJ/AadhavanSJ/README.md

 - **Details:** Implemented the workflow in a Windows Server environment to enhance detection capabilities and automate response actions.
 - **Outcome:** Improved response time and demonstrated expertise in detection and automation practices.

-### Active Directory Lab with Windows Server, Windows 10, Splunk, and Kali Linux
+### <a href="https://github.com/AadhavanSJ/Active-Directory-Lab">Active Directory Lab with Windows Server, Windows 10, Splunk, and Kali Linux</a>
 - **Objective:** Built a hands-on lab environment to mimic a real-world Active Directory (AD) setup.
 - **Details:**
   - Configured a functional AD environment integrated with logging and monitoring using Splunk.